noodlesx127/Vector-Putt/PROGRESS.md

 # Project Progress — Vector Putt

 Updated: 2025-08-24 (local) — Fixed Level Editor load bug: canvas dimensions now update when loading saved levels; CHANGELOG updated; build is clean.
 Version bumped to 0.3.24; package.json and APP_VERSION synced with CHANGELOG.
 Hotkey: changed Test Overlay from `T` to `Shift+T` to avoid typing conflicts.
 Clipboard: implemented and documented Copy/Cut/Paste for Level Editor.
 Also fixed Main Menu → Level Editor entry to await Firebase user sync and closed a missing `isDevBuild()` brace; removed stray duplicated block in `src/main.ts`.
+Admin visibility: admins now see all user levels (public + private) in Level Editor and Course Select; implemented by passing `undefined` userId for admins in `src/main.ts` when calling `firebaseManager.levels.getAllLevels()`.

 This file tracks current focus, next steps, decisions, and done items.
 Keep it short and living.